Ral Ral Creek (Nelbuck Creek/ Hunchee Island) Loop Trail

 You can obtain camping permits here.

-The next T intersection is about 6km further along this creek, where it enters Big Hunchee Creek at Point D ( GPS 34.0464S 140.7614E)
+The next T junction is about one km further along this creek, where it enters Big Hunchee Creek at Point D ( GPS 34.0464S 140.7614E)

 (Note: A RH turn here will quickly take you back to the Murray River where you will emerge only a short distance downstream from the launch point)